AdobeDocs/experience-manager-core-components.en/help/email/components/image.md

 * **Widths** - Defines a list of widths in pixels for the image and the component automatically loads the most appropriate width based on browser size.
   * Tap or click the **Add** button to add another size.
-    * Use the grab handles to re-arrange the order of the sizes.
+    * Use the grab handles to rearrange the order of the sizes.
     * Use the **Delete** icon to remove a width.
   * By default images loading is deferred until they become visible.
     * Select the option **Disable lazy loading** to load the images upon page load.